davidtchiu/davidtchiu.github.io/teaching/cs161/lab4.guessing/index.md

   It may be helpful to get out a piece of paper and draw the **flowchart** before you start writing the code.

-- **Upgrade #2 - Game Over:** Finally, once the user correctly guesses the secret number, your game right now continues to allow more guesses to be made (go ahead try it, I'll wait!).
+- **Upgrade #2 - Game Over:** Once the user correctly guesses the secret number, your game currently continues to allow more guesses to be made (go ahead try it, I'll wait!).
 Update your code so that, when more guesses are made after the game ends, you should print out something like the following, instead of telling them if their guess was right or not.

   ```
   Game Over: You won!
   You guessed that the secret number was 37 in 5 tries.
   ```

-  Hint: Your game needs to know whether the player has _already_ won... sounds like a field that stores a `boolean` could be of use?
+  Hint: Your game *now* needs to further know whether the player has _already_ won... sounds like an instance variable that stores a `boolean` value could be of use?
 Remember that boolean variables can only store either `true` or `false`.

-- **Upgrade #3 - Hot or Cold:** This next one is a little harder.
+- **Upgrade #3 - Hot or Cold:** This next one is a little more challenging, but it will force you to work with `else if` statements.
+It may be helpful to get out a piece of paper and draw the **flowchart** before you start writing the code.

   When a user guesses wrong, currently your code only tells them to go higher or lower.
-Now, print out a message corresponding to how close their guess was to the secret number.
+In addition to this, we now want to print out a message corresponding to how *close* their guess was.
 Print a different message depending on its _distance_ from the secret number.

     - For example, if the secret number is 35, and the user guesses either 34 or 36, then both guesses should generate "scalding hot."
     - It's slightly annoying that you have to check to see if the distance of the guess from the secret number is 1 or -1.
-  - (Hint: What if you wrote a method, called `public int abs(int x)`, to `return` the **absolute value** of a number `x`?
+(Hint: What if you wrote a method, called `public int abs(int x)`, to `return` the **absolute value** of a number `x`?
 How might it be useful in this situation?)

     | Distance from Secret | Message to Print              |
     | -------------------- | ----------------------------- |